Rishil96/web-dev-mern-stack/README.md

 # web-dev-mern-stack
-This repo contains the code and notes made while learning the MERN Stack from Code Help Website
+This repo contains the code and notes made while learning the MERN Stack for Web Development